opentaproject/openta-public/README.md

 # OpenTA
 A web-based platform for E-learning.
 Consists of a Python backend together with a web front end.
+Try it out by running the django development server locally (see below).

+When cloning this repository a file based sqlite database is provided with two users (user:password):
+* teacher:learning, can edit exercises via the author interface.
+* student:learning, can view and answer exercises.

-## Installation
+## Backend Installation
 The following will assume the repository is cloned into a folder ```openta/```.

 Requires: